anhnguyendepocen/M335/docs/class_tasks/task03_details.md

 ## Task 3:  Let's git going
 ### Background
 You have just been hired to a new data science team, and you need to collaborate on projects.
-The team lead told you to connect to the team git repository on Github and create a user folder in the repository.
-She wants you to include a `README.md` in your folder that describes who you are in a short paragraph.
+The team lead told you to connect to your git repository on Github and edit the `README.md` in your repository.
+She wants you to describe who you are in a short paragraph.

  * [Homework Schedule](../homework_schedule.html)

-### Tasks

 <style>